... other Synesis site links: [ STLSoft ] [ Open-RJ ] [ Pantheios ] [ recls ] [ shwild ]

 - Errata

-Check it out at Amazon, where it's currently averaging stars: Click through to Amazon.com
+Check it out at Amazon, where it's currently averaging 4.5 stars stars

-11th/12th October 2003:: Synesis Software collaborated on the record-breaking "Ford vs Holden" Television SMS competition.
+October 2003 Synesis Software collaborates on the record-breaking "Ford vs Holden" Television SMS competition.

 The Bathurst 1000 weekend motorsport competition was enhanced in 2003 with a Television/SMS competition, "Ford vs Holden".
-Synesis Software are proud to have collaborated on the implementation (.NET) of this short timescale, high pressure, project, which ran successfully, and broke the Australian record for Television/SMS campaigns, by successfully serving over 1.05 Million messages in the two days of the Bathurst weekend.
+Synesis Software are proud to have collaborated on the implementation (.NET) of this short timescale, high pressure, project, which ran without failure and broke the Australian record for Television/SMS campaigns by successfully serving over 1.05 Million messages in the two days of the event.

 Version 1.0.1 of the recls library is released. recls is a platform-independent recursive search library, being developed as the first exemplar for Matthew Wilson's C/C++ User's Journal column, Positive Integration.